Brain-Modulation-Lab/Beta-Burst-Speech-Bycycle-MasterThesis/README.md

 Keywords: Parkinson’s, speech, subthalamic nucleus, beta bursts, cycle-by-cycle

-## Task and main windows/measures/trial subdivisions?
+## Task, features and metrics considered
 **Task**
 As visible in fig 3.10, participants performed a syllable repetition task intraoperatively.
 Subjects heard consonant-vowel-consonant (CVC) syllable triplets through earphones and were instructed to repeat them.
 Triplets were presented at either low ( 50dB SPL) or high ( 70dB SPL) volume.
 The absolute intensity was adjusted to each participant’s comfort level, keeping the difference between low and high-volume stimuli fixed at 25dB SPL.
 Participants were instructed to repeat the low-volume syllable triplets at normal conversation level and the high-volume triplets at increased volume, ”as if speaking to someone across the room”.
 The syllables were composed of a combination of either of the 4 English consonants (/v/, /t/, /s/, /g/) and either of the 3 cardinal vowels (/i/, /a, /u/), resulting in 12 unique CV syllables.
 For more details see the manuscript.